The Green Guide to Eco-Friendly Marketing

 - Blog about environmentally conscious practices.
 Go one step further and make it specific to your industry.
 If you’re a builder, talk about green building methods.

 - Share industry progress.
 If you catch wind of new eco-friendly policies within your sector.
 Or read an inspiring story of how a similar business is lowering their carbon footprint.
 Share it on social media!

 - Label the green stuff.
 Just like the brochure example above.
 You can label everything from products and packaging to services on your website.
 If it’s green, let your customers know.

-Building on the above point, it’s important to be transparent with our green practises so that other businesses can follow our lead.
-Openly sharing information on where we’ve sourced our eco products, which resources we’ve used to expand our knowledge on the subject, and how adopting eco-friendly habits has actively benefited our businesses, can encourage others to do the same.
+It’s important to be transparent with your green efforts so that other businesses can follow your lead.
+Openly sharing information on where you’ve sourced your eco products, which resources you’ve used to expand your knowledge on the subject, and how adopting eco-friendly habits has actively benefited your businesses, can all encourage others to do the same.

-By being transparent, we have the opportunity to show others that we’re honest, responsible, and actively working towards creating a more sustainable future.
+By being transparent, you also have the opportunity to show others that you’re honest, responsible, and actively working towards creating a more sustainable future.

 Cultivate a greener office

 Aside from reducing paper and making our marketing materials more environmentally-friendly, we can also work towards cultivating a more waste-conscious workspace.
 This is incredibly easy to do, and in the end can make a huge difference to our overall environmental impact.

 Not only will it make our offices cleaner and greener, but by adopting a green philosophy and incorporating eco-friendly practises into our daily working lives, it’s much more likely that these principals will start naturally affecting our marketing choices.